alissatroiano/MS-1/README.md

 * The favicon was downloaded from [FreeSVG](https://freesvg.org/infinity-symbol-silhouette).

-* The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/D2uK7elFBU4)
+* The Jumbotron image was copied from [Unsplash](https://unsplash.com/photos/D2uK7elFBU4)

 * All of the icons on Infinity’s website were imported from [Font Awesome](https://fontawesome.com/) and styled with the project's primary color.